-Sybil Jones (1808-1873) was born in Brunswick, Me., the daughter of Ephraim and Susannah Dudley Jones.
-She taught in a Friends School in 1824-25, then in public schools for 8 years.
+Sybil Jones (1808-1873) was born in Brunswick, Maine, the daughter of Ephraim and Susannah Dudley Jones.
+She taught in a Friends School in 1824-1825, then in public schools for eight years.
 Jones was acknowledged a Quaker minister, traveling with her husband in the ministry.
 In 1850, she felt moved to minister in Africa; she and her husband were guests of President Roberts in Liberia.
-During the Civil War, she tended the wounded in Washington and Philadelphia.
+During the Civil War, she tended the wounded in Washington D.C. and Philadelphia.
 She comforted Mrs. Lincoln after the President's assassination and gave spiritual advice to President Johnson.
-In 1867, Sybil and Eli Jones began their last missionary journey to Europe, Athens, Syria, Egypt England and Palestine, establishing missions on Mt.
+In 1867, Sybil and Eli Jones began their last missionary journey to Europe, Athens, Syria, Egypt, England, and Palestine, establishing missions on Mt.
 Lebanon and Ramallah, Palestine.
-Sybil Jones was a member of China (Me.)
-Monthly Meeting.
+Sybil Jones was a member of China (Maine) Monthly Meeting.

 Biographical information from Dictionary of Quaker Biography, internal evidence and an article by Peter Curtis, "A Quaker and the Civil War." <emph render="italics">Quaker History</emph>, vol. 67, 1978, no. 1, p.
 35.